Founded by watchmakers

 Karl Scheufele, source: Chopard

 In 1937, Chopard relocated to the heart of Haute Horlogerie quarters in Geneva.
 In 1943, Louis-Ulysse’s grandson, Paul André took over the company.
 Twenty years later, at the age of 70, Louis André Chopard was keen to sell his company.
-At the same time, Karl Scheufele III, descendant of German watchmakers and jewellers from Pforzheim, Germany, made it public he wished to purchase a Swiss manufacturing company.
+At the same time, Karl Scheufele III, descendant of German watchmakers and jewelers from Pforzheim, Germany, made it public he wished to purchase a Swiss manufacturing company.
 The decision to buy Chopard happened very quickly, “After half an hour of conversation, I knew it was the right choice “says Scheufele.
-As an independently owned company, Chopard has continued to grow as an international jeweller and watchmaking leader.
+As an independently owned company, Chopard has continued to grow as an international jeweler and watchmaking leader.

 The corporate woman

 The 1980s saw big changes for women in their social and professional roles.
 This was the time of big hair, big shoulder pads and big money.
 After the Art Déco period- when women came out of men’s shadow following the First World War- the women’s empowerment movement culminated in the 1980s.
 Women were now well respected in the workplace and taking on roles traditionally held by men.
 Naturalistic and flowy dresses gave way to tailored jackets, blazers and shoulder pads.
-Whilst remaining feminine and glamourous, outfits were masculine, structured and uncomplicated.
+While remaining feminine and glamourous, outfits were masculine, structured and uncomplicated.

 Madonna, Material Girl